 However, all is not lost, with a little understood strategy which, in some circumstances, allows you to make ‘catch-up’ contributions.

 The rules around catch-up, or more accurately known as ‘Carry-forward’ contributions, simply allow super fund members to use any of their unused concessional contributions cap (or limit) on a rolling basis for five years.

 So, if you didn’t make the maximum concessional contributions ($25,000 in 2019/2020), you can carry forward the unused amount for up to 5 years.
 After 5 years, any unused concessional contributions will expire.

 The first year these rules came into force and concessional contributions could be accrued from was the 2018/2019 financial year.

 Why were they introduced?

-The Federal Government introduced carried-forward concessional contributions to help those who have had interrupted working lives to get more money into superannuation.
+The Federal Government introduced carried-forward contributions to help those who have had interrupted working lives to get more money into superannuation.
 Those who had time off work to have children, care for children or loved ones, or even those who previously didn’t have the financial capacity to contribute to superannuation all benefit from these rules.